Best memory foods for your brain

 Though eggs are one of the best foods for memory, you’d have to eat at least a dozen eggs daily to benefit from their choline content.

 Thanks to the cartoon character Popeye, most people think of spinach as a superfood that increases muscle strength.

 Turns out, spinach is much more effective as a memory enhancer.
 That’s because spinach is loaded with folate (B-9).

 Folate is vital for brain function, especially when it comes to memory and learning.
-In fact, even short-term supplementation has been found to boost memory and improve IQ.
+In fact, even short-term supplementation with folate has been found to boost memory and improve IQ.